kubeflow/community/how-to/community_meetings.md

 International numbers available: https://zoom.us/zoomconference?m=Os1EjlUlpb2_XUMaQ6dX1azqMK5CkfWH
 ```

 ## Running the meeting

 Start the Zoom meeting 5 minutes before its assigned time.
 The meeting should
-be configured that new arrivals are muted by default, to save noise.
+be configured that new arrivals are muted by default, to reduce noise.
 Usually,
 you'll need to tell people at the start time that you'll wait a couple of
 minutes to allow everybody
 to arrive.